retifrav/rclone-rc-web-gui/README.md

 ### An example use-case

-I have a remote seedbox and a local media server (*running on Raspberry Pi*), and I need to transfer files from seedbox to media server (*via SFTP*).
-And `rclone` is perfect for that, thanks to its `rc` mode, it only needs to have some remote GUI, so I could conveniently control it from my computers/tablets/smartphones.
+I have a remote seedbox (*accessable via SFTP*) and a local NAS, and I need to transfer files from seedbox to NAS.
+Thanks to its `rc` mode, `rclone` is a perfect tool for that scenario, it only needs to have some remote GUI, so I could control it from my computers/tablets/smartphones.

 More details about the use-case are in [this article](https://decovar.dev/blog/2019/12/26/appletv-kodi-network-share/#downloading-new-files).